Oak-Harbor-Kits/Starter-Kit-V2/README.md

-# Explanation of how this sytem works
+# Explanation of how this system works

 What happens here, is every single element's measurements that would be in pixels will now be in ems divided 20 (the default font size on desktop).
 So when we have an element that is 100px wide, in the .less file we write it as 100/20em, and the compiler will compile it in css as 5em.
 Since that em calculation is based on the 20px, when we change the body font size to 15px it will shrink EVERYTHING because the em calculations are on a smaller font size, and will scale down proportionally.